Workiva/over_react/doc/null_safety/null_safe_migration.md

 #### connect

+For connect, either
+- Disable validation using the instructions linked above
-We'll be adding a codemod to help migrate the `connect` case: https://github.com/Workiva/over_react_codemod/issues/295
+    - Note: for now, this must be done manually, but we'll be adding a codemod to help do this automatically for `connect`: https://github.com/Workiva/over_react_codemod/issues/295

-Alternatively, you could refactor your component to instead utilize [OverReact Redux hooks](./over_react_redux_documentation.md#hooks), which avoid this problem by accessing store data and dispatchers directly in the component as opposed to passing it in via props.
+- Refactor your component to instead utilize [OverReact Redux hooks](../over_react_redux_documentation.md#hooks), which avoid this problem by accessing store data and dispatchers directly in the component as opposed to passing it in via props.

 #### Implementing abstract `Ref`s